patriotresearch/ariadne-extended/README.md

 auto schema, resolver and types loader

-Searches for `types` and `resolvers` modules as well as the `schema.graphql` defined within every installed Django application.
+Searches for `types` and `resolvers` modules as well as any `.graphql` files defined within any installed Django application.

 Once found they can be used to build the final schema and resolver solution for your ariadne application.